tingxuanp/tingxuanp/README.md

 ### 🌱 I’m currently learning...
 - Machine Learning
 - Implementing (simple versions of) cool mathematical models
-- SQL
 - Backend Development

 ### 📚 Academic Background
-- Strong foundation and interest in mathematics and algorithms
+- Strong interest in mathematics and algorithms
+- Experience in FullStack Development
 - Proficient in Java, Javascript, Python, R and C

 ### 📫 How to reach me